Toxytod/Horreum/content/1. Active & Works/Master/5th Semester/Research Project/Structuralism & Categories (Team's Page).md

 - S. Testino: _Different syntactical theories are often different in different languages having a common set-theoretic (/categorical) grounding, a formal account of translations between languages is necessary._ (see [[Bachelor Thesis]])
 - A. Sittoni: a ton of technical relevant in category theory can be found [here](https://drive.google.com/drive/folders/1-PKOMLwWCvZb8dQ43dpHyWLGiw2vnQJO).
 Andrea will not directly participate to the project, but can certainly answer questions about the claim he pointed to in his thesis, which we may develop within the project.
 ### Project's Roles
 The project credits will likely reflect the roles each participant takes, clearly the same person may have multiple roles, the sharing of one role may add some organisational complexity but may be taken into consideration for the more extensive roles.
+In the following section I present the roles, while in [[Structuralism & Categories (Tracks & Roles)]]
 ##### Overseer's Roles
 For the most technical parts of the project, it is necessary to have someone that checks that all that have been introduced is correct.
 Less challenging but still crucially important, the team's members having these roles should also check that the notation among different parts of the project is consistent.
 - **Head of Math Oversight**: Ensures that all mathematical proofs, theorems, and lemmas of the whole project are logically sound and accurate.
 They will be required also to have read _all relevant papers_ in order to ensure full comprehension of the mathematical proofs.